-Insurance-specific focus: Insurance companies need solutions tailored to the unique requirements of their industry.
+Insurance-specific focus: Insurance companies in America are looking for solutions tailored to the unique requirements of their industry.
 A standard ITSM software in all likelihood will not have the security and application features needed for insurance.
 This is why it’s important to choose software developed specifically for insurance and by experts who truly understand the ins and outs of the industry.

 Longevity in the industry: Longevity is a reliable indicator of the software’s stability in the market.
 Many fly-by-night insurance software providers might not have the proven results required to help you determine whether they’re a viable option.
 Additionally, the considerable experience that established players have means that they will be able to offer invaluable insights that can improve operational performance.

 History of delivering projects on time and on budget: The technology partner’s track record is a good way of understanding how your project will be implemented.
 It is not only the number of similar projects that they have implemented that matters but how successful they were on the time and budget parameters.
 When talking to the vendor’s past clients, a good question to ask would be “ What was the original timeline for your project, and did the vendor stick to it?’